-Regarding industry, innovation and infrastructure, the investment themes* are the following:
+Regarding the reduction of inequalities, the investment themes* are the following:

 Before moving forward with the presentation of investment solutions we have identified, we’d like to remind you that the ensuing presentation does not constitute a buy, sell, subscription or advice in financial investments offer from Kanopé Impact.
 This presentation analyzes data and numbers without accompanying them with comments or value judgements regarding their worth for the reader.
 This article seeks to illustrate how an investor’s capital can contribution to solving global issues.
 The performance or numbers mentioned are estimates from asset managers communicated over a given time period and are therefore in no way a guarantee of the value of said investment in the future.
 If you wish to invest financially, please contact your financial advisor who will be able to guide you towards your objectives given your civil, fiscal, and asset situation while ensuring an adequate investment.

 According to the Nobel prize in economics Joseph Stiglitz, widely unequal societies do not function efficiently, and their economies are neither stable nor sustainable in the long term.
 This is because concentration of wealth leads to concentration of power, yet the rich do not exist in a vacuum and also benefit from a well-functioning society.
 Inequality undermines growth and leads to civil conflicts, high levels of criminality and lack of social cohesion.